 Why have insurance through your super?

-We negotiate bulk rates for our members, so you pay lower premiums than buying direct from an insurer.
-Depending on the membership category you're in, you may receive base* cover automatically on joining the fund.
-So the good news is there's no paper work or medical exams to complete.
+We negotiate bulk rates for our members, so you are likely to pay lower premiums than buying cover directly from an insurer.
+Depending on the product you have, you may receive default* Death & TPD cover on joining the fund.
+The good news is there's no paperwork or medical exams to complete for default cover.

-What's even better is that your insurance premiums are paid directly from your super.
-So you won't have to reduce your take home pay or budget for another payment.
+What's even better is that your insurance premiums are paid directly from your super account so you won’t have to reduce your take home pay or budget for another payment.
 Plus you’ll receive a 15% rebate into your super account on any insurance premiums you pay for.

-If you're an employee of Telstra, Sensis (employed prior to 1 July 2014), Telstra Purple (employees from heritage Kloud brand who held an active account on 31 May 2019) or Foxtel, your insurance premiums for base cover are paid for by your employer†.
+If you're an employee of Telstra, TelstraSuper, Sensis (employed prior to 1 July 2014), Telstra Purple (employees from heritage Kloud brand who held an active account on 31 May 2019) or Foxtel, your insurance premiums for default Death & TPD cover are paid for by your employer†.
 Foxtel also pays for Income Protection cover for its employees.

 What cover do you have?

-The cover you have depends on the membership category you're in.
-The table below gives you a guide to what insurance is available in each category or for more information you can download the full Corporate Plus Insurance Guide or Personal Plus Insurance Guide or the relevant Product Disclosure Statement.
+The cover you have depends on the product you have.
+The table below gives you a guide to what insurance is available for each product, or for more information you can download the full Corporate Plus Insurance Guide or Personal Plus Insurance Guide or the relevant Product Disclosure Statement.
 You can also log in to SuperOnline to confirm what insurance cover you have, your premiums and what's paid by you and what's paid by your employer.

 TelstraSuper Corporate Plus